Arts Administration (AAD)

 An introduction to the world of creativity, focusing on not-for-profit organizations and exploring the various types of creative organizations and management principles applied therein.
 Students will participate in discussions applying knowledge gained through readings and guest lectures by working professionals in order to conceptualize the interconnected and diverse world of creative and not-for-profit administration.

 AAD 502.
-Marketing and Public Relations Strategies in Arts & Entertainment.
+Marketing and Public Relations Strategies in Creative Industries.
 3 Credit Hours.

-An in-depth exploration of Marketing and Public Relations strategies, tactics and tools in the not-for-profit and for-profit Arts and Entertainment industries, including performing arts and visual art.
-Students will analyze texts, case studies and online blogs and will apply their knowledge by creating a marketing plan for an arts organization or event.
+An in-depth exploration of Marketing and Public Relations strategies, tactics and tools in the not-for-profit and for-profit creative industries.
+Students will analyze texts, case studies and real-world examples and will apply their knowledge by creating a marketing plan and materials for an organization, event, service, or product.

 AAD 503.
-Governance & Board Development in the Arts.
+Governance & Board Development.
 3 Credit Hours.

-In addition to governing, the board of directors of an arts organization also sets the tone and influences the culture that permeates the institution.
-During this course, students will explore the all-important role of the board of directors as the guiding force of the organization.
-Students will develop strategies to foster productive and beneficial relationships with members of the board of directors, and will also develop strategies for board recruitment, training and retention.
+In addition to governing, the board of directors of a not-for-profit organization sets the tone and influences the culture of the institution.
+During this course, students will explore the role of the board of directors as the guiding force of the organization.
+Students will develop strategies to foster productive and beneficial relationships with members of the board of directors, and develop strategies for board recruitment, training and retention.

 AAD 504.
 Financial Management in Creative Industries.
 3 Credit Hours.